- Norway and Australia are the latest countries to join the CETP.

 The CETP underlined its central role in delivering an accelerated global energy transition through a range of announcements and interventions at a packed event on Energy and Industry Day at COP28 in Dubai.

-The event, hosted in the UK Pavilion, featured the exciting announcement that Norway and Australia have both formally signed the CETP.
+The event, available to watch below, featured the exciting announcement that Norway and Australia have both formally signed the CETP.

 Minister Terje Aasland of Norway and Assistant Secretary Kushla Munro of Australia took to the stage to make the announcement, highlighting their countries’ motivation to support the clean energy transition, and how they will implement the CETP commitment.